Keynotes • March 23, 2018

 So utopians, they want perfect freedom from inner constraint or outer authority and they like, “The freedom of the self!
 The freedom of the self!
 I am unconstrained by anything.”
 Unfortunately, we know the truth: men need transference, so they transfer the responsibility for dealing with all this existential shit.
 The responsibility of dealing with the meaning of life onto something else that gives them meaning.

 So it could be a political leader.
 It could be your group identity.
 And all of these are casua sui projects.
 The postponement of death is not a solution for the problem of the fear of death.
-There still ought remain the fear of dying prematurely.
+This still ought remain the fear of dying prematurely.
 So even if you’re like, “Hey, it’s okay.”
 But you’re going to [NOISE] You’re young, but you walk out there, you might get hit by a car, you might drop down dead.

 And, sometimes you see this.
 My friend who dropped dead at 14 years old, very healthy.
 She was probably one of the most physically fit out of all of us – well, definitely yeah, she was doing gymnastic meets and shit, just dropped down dead.